catalyst-cloud/catalystcloud-docs/source/alarm-service/autohealing-example.rst

 The loadbalncer is alternating traffic between the two servers on every request resulting in a corresponding pattern of alternating responses.

-To keep our service up and running and make it resilient to failure, we can create a ``loadbalancer_member_health`` alarm.
-The alarms function is to watch for failures in any of the loadbalancer members and initiate an autohealing action on them.
+To keep our service up and rning and make it resilient to failure, we can create a ``loadbalancer_member_health`` alarm.
+The alarm's function is to watch for an ``ERROR`` status on any of the loadbalancer members in the pool and initiate an autohealing action on them.

 .. code-block:: bash